-Place your flour in a large bowl and add salt, yeast, sugar and pepper.
-Mix with hands.
+Place your flour in a large bowl and add salt, yeast, sugar and pepper mixing lightly with hands.
 Make a well in the centre and add the milk then the lard.
-Mix with a firm claw, incorporating all flour mixture and mixing in a little at a time ½ cup of parmesan until dough is formed.
+Mix with hand like a firm claw, adding ½ cup of grated parmesan a little at a time until dough is formed.

-Turn out onto a floured board, and kneed for 15 minutes until elastic and smooth.
+Turn out onto a floured board and kneed until the dough is elastic and smooth.
 Place back into bowl and cover, leaving to rise for 30 minutes in a warm place.

 Turn onto board once dough has risen, stretching and flattening with hands to a 1.5 to 2cm thickness.
-Sprinkle over remaining parmesan cheese, and cubes of pancetta, salami and cheeses.
+Sprinkle over remaining parmesan cheese and the cubes of pancetta, salami and other cheeses.

-Roll into a cigar shape, and lay into a greased round tin.
+Roll into a cigar shape and lay into a greased round tin.
 If individual portions preferred, slice into mini loaves, 10 cm long.
-Cover again and let rest and finish rising for a further 30 mins.
+Cover again and let rise for a further 30 mins.

 Brush with egg wash, then bake for about 40 minutes, until dough is cooked through and top is golden brown.
 If you’re not sure whether it is cooked through, turn out of tin and tap the bottom of the loaf – it should be hollow sounding.